Vanilla was introduced to the world by the Totonac community and has been used in México for more than 500 years!

 The commercial preparations of vanilla include the whole pod, vanilla powder, vanilla extract and vanilla sugar.

-It is important to note that for the Totonac community the vanilla orchid represented a fundamental role in daily life, in rituals and commercial relationships.
-They had considerable knowledge about vanilla.
-In addition to its medicinal use, vanilla was used for edible, ceremonial, and commercial industry.
+Did you know that for the Totonac community in Mexico, the vanilla orchid represented a fundamental role in daily life, in rituals and commercial relationships.
+The Totonacs have considerable knowledge about vanilla.
+In addition to its medicinal use, vanilla is used for edible, ceremonial, and commercial industry.

 Tlilxochitl is the word used by the Zoques-Popolucas.